JDavidson45/Education-Analytics/Desktop/education-analytics/README.md

 Hi welcome to my project.
-Simply npm install and npm start to get the web app up and running.
+Fork and clone the repo and simply npm install and npm start to get the web app up and running.
 It will be on localhost:3000.
 This will show you the latest statistics from University of Wisconsin-Madison using an API for schools. hope you enjoy.